1. When to Apply

 When to Apply

-This webpage provides an overview of the process and answers some frequently asked questions.
-You may also wish to view the ISSO’s video series on Applying for a Study Permit.
+This webpage provides an overview of the process for students who are applying to a Canadian visa office for a study permit.
+Please see also the ISSO’s video series on Applying for a Study Permit.

 How to Apply

-Your study permit application will be done online, using one of the two application systems at the IRCC website:
+A study permit application is done online, using one of the two application systems at the IRCC website:

 Both systems are easy to use.
-It is your choice.
+Students may use the system they prefer.

 • There is no advantage in terms of priority given to the application or processing time.